lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 - __Type:__ text
 - __Usage Notes:__
     - The value of the required Type attribute will be the field display label.
-    - Use when the resource being described was created or published as a standalone portion of a larger work, such as an issue of a periodical, a volume or episode in a series, etc. If the object described was only published within a larger entity (such as an article in a journal or a poem in an anthology), use `<relatedItem type="host"><part>` instead to show the location of the part within the host item.
+    - Use when the resource being described was created or published as a standalone portion of a larger work, such as an issue of a periodical, a volume or episode in a series, etc. If the object described was only published within a larger entity (such as an article in a journal, a poem in an anthology, or a track on an album), use `<relatedItem type="host"><part>` instead to show the location of the part within the host item.
 Consult a metadata librarian for project specific guidance.
 - __Examples:__
     -